What is MBA accreditation, and why is it important?

 Their awarding criteria are also slightly different to those of AACSB.
 This is the framework they use to assess business schools:

 - Resources and Admin

 - Ethics, Responsibility and Sustainability

 Association of MBAs (AMBA)

-The Association of MBAs (AMBA) is a UK-based organization that has the smallest scope of the three, as it only awards accreditation to portfolios of MBA programs.
-So, a business school or university could only say that their MBA programs have AMBA accreditation – not the institution itself.
+The Association of MBAs (AMBA) is a UK-based organization that has the smallest scope of the three, because it only accredits individual MBA programs.
+This means a university or business school itself cannot receive AMBA accreditation; only their MBA programs can.

-Why don’t some of the top business schools hold triple accreditation?
+Why some top US business schools are not triple-accredited

-Less than 1% of business schools worldwide hold the coveted triple accreditation – equating to around 100 schools.
-However, by looking at the list of triple-accredited institutions you might notice some notable absentees – particularly in the United States, where just one school holds triple accreditation (Hult International Business School).
+Less than 1% of business schools worldwide hold the coveted triple accreditation – equating to a little over 100 schools.
+However, by looking at the list of triple-accredited institutions you might notice some notable absentees – particularly in the United States, where just two schools hold triple accreditation: Olin Business School and Hult International Business School.
 So, why is this the case?

 There are two main reasons.
 Firstly, many North American universities that already hold AACSB accreditation do not seek further accreditation from the two European-based bodies.
 That’s because they believe AACSB is already a sufficient mark of quality in their region.